Skip to main content

 Incoming 9th Graders

 • All incoming Freshmen are required to take one semester of Freshman Seminar.
-This class will help prepare you for a good start in high school
+This class will help orient you to life at W.F.
+West prepare you for a good start in high school

-• Besides their academic counselor (assigned by last name of student), freshmen also have assistance from Freshman Transition Specialist Adrian Jimenez who can help answer their questions
+• Besides their academic counselor (assigned by last name of student), freshmen also have assistance from Freshman Transition Specialist Adrian Jimenez who can help answer their questions.
+If you have any questions, CLICK HERE to message Mr. Jimenez

 Mascot: Bearcat